-In this course, students will learn to use a variety of art tools and techniques, as well as explore the elements of art and principles of design to create original works of art with a focus on both process and product.
-Furthermore, students will learn about art history and develop a vocabulary to discuss and critically examine works of art and make connections to the world around them.
-Throughout the year, students will work with ink, pencil, sculpture, fiber, paint, and printmaking.
-Students will also engage in a feedback process to give thoughtful and constructive feedback to peers, and apply feedback as they develop their own artworks.
+In this course, students will learn to use a variety of art tools and techniques, as well as explore the elements of art and principles of design to create original works of art with a peers, and apply feedback as they develop their own artworks.
 At the end of the year, student work is displayed at the annual art show.
 Students are assessed on craft, feedback, production, and learning behaviors.